 Speaking of the impact of RMB appreciation this year, Guan Tao pointed out that the "811 exchange rate reform" solved the problem of lack of transparency in pricing, and after this, RMB appreciation this year resolved the problem of lack of credibility of the exchange rate policies under the floating regime and effectively suppressed the capital outflow.
 From the angle of velocity of unloading foreign currencies, this year corporate actions are slower than individuals'.
 The stabilization of the RMB exchange rate has created the conditions for easing foreign exchange controls.
 The alleviation of capital outflow pressure has contributed to the recovery of foreign exchange reserves.
-This shows that due to the downward rigidity of foreign exchange reserves, the much-debatedoption between "exchange rate" and "reserves" is not valid.
-To maintain exchange rate stability amid depreciation pressuresmeans maintaining stable foreign reserves.
-From a trade perspective, the renminbi is basically depreciating against non-U.S. dollar currencies.
-However, the share of U.S. dollar in cross-border cash receipts and payments is falling, therefore renminbi appreciation does not help increase the competitiveness of the exporting industry.
+This shows that due to the downward rigidity of foreign exchange rate stability amid depreciation pressuresmeans maintaining stable foreign reserves.
+From a trade perspective, the renminibi is basically depreciating against non-U.S. dollar currencies.
+However, the share of U.S. dollar in cross-border cash receipts and payments is falling, therefore renminibi appreciation does not help increase the competitiveness of the exporting industry.
 Instead, it is a financial shock.